 8. Communicate With Your Customer

-Communicate with your customers throughout the entire process of making and shipping their product.
+Communicate with your customers throughout the entire process of making and shipping their products.
 And we aren’t just talking about a simple "Thank You for Your Order" email, either!

-When your customer service team is down the line with you, they're able to provide real-time updates on order status.
-From when an item has been received and in process up until it's shipped or delivered - all without any gaps in communication!
+When your customer service team is with you, they're able to provide real-time updates on order status—from when an item has been received and in process to when it's shipped or delivered—all without any gaps in communication!

 Order Editing

-With our order fulfillment process, you'll be able to manage any changes in your product stock and customer requirements with ease.
+With our order fulfillment process, you'll easily manage any changes in your product stock and customer requirements.
 This way there are no last minute headaches or stress.

-This is a great way for businesses to avoid incurring significant overhead costs Purchasing from suppliers who charge change order fees not only saves them money but also allows the business owner more control over their inventory flow, which in turn benefits both parties involved!
+This is an excellent way for businesses to avoid incurring significant overhead costs.
+Purchasing from suppliers who charge change order fees not only saves them money but also allows the business owner more control over their inventory flow, which in turn benefits both parties involved!

 9. Providing After-Sales Care

 After-sales care is a crucial component of any business.
-It refers to the services and assistance given after customers have already paid for products, but before they receive them as well!
+It refers to the services and assistance given after customers have already paid for products but before they receive them!

 Warranty specifications should be included in the contract so both parties know what they're getting.
-This prevents any disputes from happening once ordered products are successfully delivered, which is important for a smooth business relationship between seller and buyer alike!
+This prevents disputes once ordered products are successfully delivered, which is important for a smooth business relationship between seller and buyer!

 10. Accept Returns & Refund Fast

-That said- if your customer has an unhappy experience with their purchase then it’s important for you as a business owner or manager (or employee) ensure they get everything taken care of ASAP so no more problems arise in future visits – because who wants another problem on top?
+That said, if your customer has an unhappy experience with their purchase, then it’s important for you as a business owner or manager (or employee) to ensure they get everything taken care of ASAP so no more problems arise in future visits—because who wants another problem on top?

-Maximize efficiency by working with suppliers who accept returns, charge zero restocking fees and provide easy processes for refunding or replacing products.
+Maximize efficiency by working with suppliers who accept returns, charge zero restocking fees, and provide easy refunding or replacement processes.

-Be clear about your return policy so that customers know what they will need to do in case of an issue; this includes developing smooth reverse logistics procedures as well.
+Be clear about your return policy so that customers know what to do in case of an issue.
+This includes developing smooth reverse logistics procedures.

 Work With A Co-Packer Today

-In order to have a successful order fulfillment process, it is important to be organized, consistent, and in communication with your customers.
-Additionally, you should work with a co-packer to help manage your inventory and returns, and make sure that you have a smooth process for refunds.
-Any small business can have a successful order fulfillment process as long as they follow these tips.
+To have a successful order fulfillment process, you must be organized, consistent, and in communication with your customers.
+Additionally, you should work with a co-packer to help manage your inventory and returns and ensure a smooth refund process.
+Any small business can have a successful order fulfillment process as long as it follows these tips.

-If you're looking to work with a co-packer to increase your order fulfillment process, contact Bennett Packaging today for a custom quote!
+If you want to work with a co-packer to increase your order fulfillment process, contact Bennett Packaging today for a custom quote!